 Dial has a long presence at Hamvention which occurs in mid-May.
 For

 many years we have been at Hara Arena Hamvention.
-In 2017 we continued the tradition at the
+In 2017 and 2018 we continued the tradition at the

 Greene County Fairgrounds, flea market spaces 8301, 8302, 8303, 8304